 The group that slept between training and testing performed 20% better on the memory tests (

-Another study found that nurses working the night shift made more mathematical errors and that 68% of them scored lower on memory tests compared to nurses working the day shift (
+Another study found that nurses working the night shift made more mathematical errors and that 68% of them scored lower on memory tests compared with nurses working the day shift (

-Health experts recommend adults get between seven and nine hours of sleep each night for optimal health (
+Health experts recommend adults get between 7 and 9 hours of sleep each night for optimal health (

 Summary Studies have consistently associated

 sufficient sleep with better memory performance.
 Sleep helps consolidate

 memories.
 You’re also likely to perform better on memory tests if you’re well

 Mindfulness is a mental state in which you focus on your present situation, maintaining awareness of your surroundings and feelings.

 Mindfulness is used in meditation, but the two aren’t one and the same.
 Meditation is a more formal practice, whereas mindfulness is a mental habit you can use in any situation.